The Half Transform Ansatz: Quarkonium Dynamics in Quantum Phase Space: Mass Spectra of Heavy Quarks

 In this section, \eqref{eq:energyeigenvalues} will be compared to experimental results and other theoretical models for the mass spectrum of heavy quarks.
 The sign in \eqref{eq:energyeigenvalues} will be decided by the model having real values.
 Due to $E_n$ containing only three parameters, the model can be fit under three different conditions.
 Thus, for a generalized Cornell potential with additional terms, a more accurate model could possibly be generated.
 The mass spectra in three dimensions can be calculated via

 For calculation of the mass spectra, we look for the radial solutions of $E_{nl}$; thus, we let ${p_r}=0$.
 Using natural units, we also let $\hbar=1$.

 where $m$ is the reduced mass and $m_q,m_{\overline{q}}$ are the masses of the quark and anti-quark respectively.
 The Cornell potential parameters are found by fitting \eqref{eq:6.2} to the experimental results of [8].
 All results, including ones from other theoretical models ([9,10,11,12,13,14,15]), are recorded below.
 In our calculations, we use $m_c=1.23\ GeV,\ m_b=4.19 \ GeV$.
 The sign of $a$ refers to the charges of the two quarks. $b$ corresponds to the confinement force. $\delta$ is the value of the transformed position operator at the characteristic radius.
+The total error is found by taking the mean of the relative errors with respect to the experimental data [8] for each work.

 \FloatBarrier

 In Ref.
 [9], the mass spectra of the $c\overline{c},\ b\overline{b}$, and $b\overline{c}$ mesons were obtained for the combination of the inversely quadratic and Killingbeck potential via use of the WKB method for the SE.
 In Ref.
 [10], the mass spectra of the $c\overline{c},b\overline{b}$ mesons were computed using the SE with the SEM for the quark anti-quark interaction potential.
 In Ref.
 [11], the mass spectra of the $c\overline{c},b\overline{b}$ mesons were calculated using a class of solutions of the KGE for the Yukawa potential via the NU method.
 Ref.
 [12] used the AIM for the general action potential to obtain the mass spectra of $c\overline{c},b\overline{b}$, and $b\overline{c}$.
 Ref.
 [13] uses the eigenvalue solutions from the Dirac Equation for the generalized Cornell potential via NU method.
 In [15] the mass spectra of heavy mesons were obtained for the trigonometric Rosen-Morse potential.
 [14] finds the mass spectra using the EAIM and SEM for the extended Cornell potential. \\